Growth modification is also referred to as Functional Orthopaedics

 In some cases, it may eliminate the need for orthodontic appliances as the permanent teeth are sometimes correctly aligned following orthopaedic therapy.

 The functional appliances can be broadly be classified under

 A) Class II correcting Functional appliances:

-These would help in patients where the teeth are sticking forwards or the lower jaw is behind compared to the upper in its position.
-Depending upon the age there are certain appliances, which will work effectively at a given age.
+These would help patients where the teeth are sticking forwards, or the lower jaw is behind compared to the upper in its position.
+Depending upon the age, there are certain appliances, which will work effectively at a given age.
 These can be further divided under the following: